I was a bit lazy over the Thanksgiving weekend and just decided to recylce a post from my first days of Frugal Rules. So, it’s an oldie but a goodie.

 Find a Broker

 If you’ve chosen to manage your own investments, the best place to start is with one of the many online brokerages available.
 Each one has their selling points and ways to differentiate themselves from each other.
-It might be a bit overwhelming to begin with, but there are tools available that do a good side by side comparison of the major players.
 Many of the larger brokers now offer things like online bill pay and free check cards that can be linked to your non-retirement accounts to make life a bit easier.
 With the hefty competition in the marketplace many brokerages offer incentives such as free trades or even cash to win your business.
 There is nothing better than free money to make a frugal person happy.

 Investing Begins With Education